zzxslp/first-order-model/README.md

 ```

 2. Prepare data

-We have prepared a sample video and an image under ```mydata```.
-If you would like to generate videos and images on your own, refer to the ```Crop videos and images``` session below.
+We have prepared a sample video and an image under the folder ```mydata```.
+If you would like to crop videos and images on your own, refer to the ```Crop videos and images``` session below.
 Generally, the extact size of 256x256 for videos and images are not required, but you should use sources with similar scales and make sure the human face is in the middle of your video/image.

 To run the demo, you also need to download a checkpoint of the model.
 Checkpoints can be found under following link: [google-drive](https://drive.google.com/open?id=1PyQJmkdCsAkOYwUyaj_l-l0as-iLDgeH) or [yandex-disk](https://yadi.sk/d/lEw8uRm140L_eQ).